Vertical Federated Learning: A Structured Literature Review: Methodology

 \subsection{Search Strategy}

 After the formulation of the research questions, a plan was made to design the search strategy for the SLR.
 The search strategy includes the initial task of selecting literature databases.
-Kitchenham et al. listed several high-quality databases for searching research resources\cite{kitchenham2012systematic}.
+Kitchenham et al. listed several high-quality databases for searching research resources \citep{kitchenham2012systematic}.
 Since VFL is a trending research topic, there are many articles which are pre-prints.
 We chose to include both published (conference and journal papers) and pre-prints as a part of the SLR.
 The selected databases were Google Scholar, Web of Science (WoS), IEEE Xplore and arXiv.
 We experimented with different search terms on the chosen databases.
-Finally, it was decided that the following search term would yield the most relevant results: \begin{centereq} \emph{(“Vertical federated learning”) OR ("Vertical" AND (“Federated Learning” OR “privacy-preserving federated learning” OR “Heterogeneous federated learning”))} \end{centereq}
+Finally, it was decided that the following search term would yield the most relevant results: